Innovation, science, technology research in Australia

 5.2 High, Rising Administrative Burden

-Woelert ():
+Woelert (2023):

 “Anecdotal evidence suggests that there is growing concern about increasing administrative burden within universities around the world. …some of the key changes that were meant to make universities more efficient may have inadvertently increased levels of administrative burden”.

-The think tank, IPA says:
+The think tank IPA says:

 “The higher education sector already has a bureaucracy problem. …non-academic staff numbers have grown 70 per cent faster than academic staff, and now cost Australia’s elite tertiary institutions … more than $3 billion in salaries each year”.

-Universities Australia itself has recommendations
+Universities Australia has its own recommendations.

 “Reducing administrative overheads and creating synergy through appropriate Machinery of Government changes and program consolidation” (see UA’s response to Strategic Examination of Research and Development Discussion Paper)